The Health Information Technology Program at CRC offers two Programs:

 The HIT program courses at Cosumnes River College are offered as ONLINE courses.
 Students must have access to high speed Internet to enroll in these programs.
 Core elements of each online lecture course include successful completion of the course objectives using the Internet, textbooks, study materials and computer applications.
 There are no required meetings on-campus at this time.
 The practicum is conducted as a non-paid laboratory experience at an approved health care facility.
 Students may be required to undergo a criminal background check and/or drug screen prior to placement at the facility.
 Students must purchase liability insurance through the college.
 In addition, the facility may require students to undergo a physical examination prior to beginning the professional practice experience.
 Students may be required to incur costs associated with the criminal background check and/or physical examination.

 Students must complete the practicum checklist, provided by the program coordinator, prior to being issued a permission number for this course.

 If you have not taken a course at Cosumnes River College before you will need to register as a student.

-The HIT program counselor, Elizabeth Biggert, can help you determine if previous college coursework is transferable.
-You can make an appointment with Elizabeth Biggert by calling the counseling office at 916-691-7316 and let them know you're an HIT student.
+The HIT program counselors, Teresa Aldredge or Alex Kagan, can help you determine if previous college coursework is transferable.
+You can make an appointment by calling Teresa at 916-691-7368 or Alex at 916-691-7189 or the counseling center at 916-691-7316 and let them know you're an HIT student.
 Please take a copy of your transcripts to your counseling appointment.